Finite-Time Analysis of Crises in a Chaotically Forced Ocean Model: Behaviour of the chaotically forced model

-Once the forcing reaches some critical value $a_c$, the LFSBM undergoes a crisis, when bistability in the system collapses into monostability as a result of one of the chaotic attractors losing stability.
-Mehra and Ramaswamy \cite{mehra1996maximal} define three different types of crises for systems with multiple chaotic attractors (such as the LFSBM): \begin{itemize} \item Boundary Crises: A chaotic attractor is destroyed (typically as a result of a collision with a saddle) and is reduced to a chaotic transient that flows into another attractor. \item Interior Crises: The size of a chaotic attractor suddenly increases or decreases due to a collision with the stable manifold of an unstable periodic orbit inside its basin of attraction. \item Attractor-Merging Crises: Two or more chaotic attractors simultaneously collide with the stable manifold of an unstable periodic orbit along a shared boundary in the basin of attraction, resulting in the chaotic attractors fusing. \end{itemize} In their work, Mehra and Ramaswamy use the Maximal Lyapunov exponent (MLE) as a predictor of which type of crisis is likely to occur.
-In our chosen model (\ref{eqn:LFSBM}), the combination of the Lorenz equations and a typical stable equilibrium in the Stommel model with negative Lyapunov exponents implies that the MLE of the system remains constant ($\approx 0.9057$).
-This means that interior and attractor-merging crises cannot occur in the LFSBM since they require significant changes in the MLE \cite{mehra1996maximal}, but the possibility of boundary crises cannot be ruled out (we provide an example of a boundary crisis in figure \ref{fig:BoundCrisis}).
-However there is also a fourth family of crisis defined by:
+Once the forcing reaches some critical value $a_c$, the LFSBM undergoes a crisis where the ``bistable" nature of the system changes into one of ``monostability"; this is a consequence of a change in the nature of one or more chaotic attractors.
+Mehra and Ramaswamy \cite{mehra1996maximal} identified three types of crises in systems that possess multiple chaotic attractors (such as the LFSBM): \begin{itemize} \item Boundary Crises: A chaotic attractor is destroyed (typically as a result of a collision with a saddle) and is reduced to a chaotic transient that flows into another attractor. \item Interior Crises: The size of a chaotic attractor suddenly increases or decreases owing to a collision with the stable manifold of an unstable periodic orbit inside its basin of attraction. \item Attractor-Merging Crises: Two or more chaotic attractors simultaneously collide with the stable manifold of an unstable periodic orbit along a shared boundary in the basin of attraction.
+The chaotic attractors then fuse together into one attractor. \end{itemize} In their work Mehra and Ramaswamy use variations in the maximal Lyapunov exponent (MLE) as a guide as to whether an interior or attractor-merging crisis is likely to occur.
+The MLE is defined to be